Support

 Women who have sex/ engage in masturbation should ensure they make themselves dry as soon as possible after activity.
 This is because the moisture left can lead to a proliferation in candida that likes warm moist environments.

-Sometimes the male microbiome which is more alkaline than the woman's vaginal pH, throws the balance off, leading to vaginal dysbiosis.
+Sometimes, the male microbiome which is more alkaline than the woman's vaginal pH, throws the balance off, leading to vaginal dysbiosis.
 The friction caused during sex can also bring on an attack of thrush.
 If this keeps happening, avoid penetrative intercourse or activity until both you and your partner has spoken to a vulva derm and have a clear treatment plan.